Stanhope United Methodist Church

-The Stanhope United Methodist Church is a historic church built 1920 in Netcong, Morris County, New Jersey.
+The Stanhope United Methodist Church is a historic church built 1920 in the borough of Netcong in Morris County, New Jersey, United States.
 It is across the Musconetcong River from Stanhope.
 Historically known as The Church in the Glen, it was added to the National Register of Historic Places on January 2, 2013 for its significance in architecture.

+History and description

+The first Methodist church in the area was built in 1835 in Lockwood.
+From 1839 to 1844, the Plaster Mill in Stanhope was used for services.
+In 1844, a new frame church was built on Linden Avenue in Stanhope.
+Construction of the current stone church in Netcong was started in 1917 and completed in 1920.
+It was designed by the ecclesiastical architect Floyd Yard Parsons and features Tudor Revival and English Gothic styles.